usnistgov/OSCAL/util/readme.md

 # OSCAL Utilities

+Utilities offered include XSLT stylesheets (XSLT 3.0 for performance/power or XSLT 1.0 to run in a browser); CSS stylesheets; XProc pipelines and (a little) XQuery.
+Nothing here is authoritative as models are still evolving.

 ## [author](author)

 At present, contains CSS applicable to OSCAL in an authoring environment (such as an XML editor supporting CSS styling)